nim-lang/Nim/readme.md

 More platforms are supported, however they are not tested regularly and they may not be as stable as the above-listed platforms.

-Compiling the Nim compiler is quite straightforward.
+Compiling the Nim compiler is quite straightforward if you follow these steps:

 First, the C source of an older version of the Nim compiler is needed to bootstrap the latest version because the Nim compiler itself is written in the Nim programming language.
 Those C sources are available within the [``nim-lang/csources``][csources-repo] repository.

 Next, to build from source you will need: